Integer Programming for Generalized Causal Bootstrap Designs: Our causal bootstrap procedure

-See Appendix~\ref{sec:appendix-ip-conversion} for more details.
-Putting this and the constraints of Section~\ref{sec:constraints} together, we can write the optimization in Eq.~\ref{eq:objective} as follows:

-When indicated, the equations above are defined for all $a \in \{0,1\}$, for all $i \in [1,N]$, for all $y_k \in \mathcal{Y}$, and for all $b \in \{0,1\}$.
-Eq.~\ref{eq:solver-program}.b is optional and allows us to account for practical assumptions we may have on the support of $F_a$.
-For example, we may be able to assume that $F_a \subset F_a^{obs}$, further reducing our estimate.
+When indicated, the equations below are defined for all $a \in \{0,1\}$, for all $i \in [1,N]$, and for all $y_k \in \mathcal{Y}$.
 As written, the optimization has binary variables and its constraints are all linear, but the objective is quadratic.
 Because the product of two binary variables is also a binary variable, the objective can be rewritten as a linear function of binary variables, for which powerful solvers are available, using standard transformations; details are provided in Appendix~\ref{sec:appendix-ip-conversion}.

+Constraint~(\ref{eq:solver-program}.b) is optional and allows us to account for practical assumptions we may have on the support of $F_a$.
+For example, we may be able to assume that $F_a \subset F_a^{obs}$, further reducing our estimate.
+Constraint~(\ref{eq:solver-program}.d) is not always feasible, when taken in conjunction with the other constraints on $(X^{(a)}_{ik})$.
+To ensure feasibility, we can relax these constraints for some chosen slackness parameter $\epsilon > 0$,

+The regime of feasibility is captured in the following Lemma, a proof of which can be found in Appendix~\ref{sec:appendix:lemma-1}. \begin{lemma} For $\epsilon = 0$, there may be no solution to the constrained optimization below~\eqref{eq:solver-program}, unless $N_0 = N_1$.
+It admits a feasible solution for $\epsilon \ge 1/\min(N_0,N_1).$ \end{lemma} As $\epsilon$ decreases, the worst case bound on the variance decreases, improving the performance of our estimator.
+We include further discussions on the choice of $\epsilon$ in Section~\ref{sec:asymptotics}.